Castletown

 Table Chart PROFILE FAQ

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Castletown's population is estimated at around 4026 as of Nov 2025.
-This reflects an increase of 58 people (1.5%) since the 2021 Census, which reported a population of 3968 people.
-The change is inferred from the resident population of 4019, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 8 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1150 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Population growth for the area was primarily driven by natural growth that contributed approximately 54% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Castletown's population is estimated at around 4,035 as of Feb 2026.
+This reflects an increase of 67 people (1.7%) since the 2021 Census, which reported a population of 3,968 people.
+The change is inferred from the resident population of 4,019 estimated by AreaSearch following examination of the latest ERP data release by the ABS in Jun 2024 and an additional 8 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,152 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Population growth for the suburb was primarily driven by natural growth that contributed approximately 54.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Examining future population trends, a population increase just below the median of Australian non-metropolitan areas is expected.
-The Castletown statistical area (Lv2) is expected to increase by 471 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 14.7% in total over the 17 years.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023, based on 2022 data.
+As we examine future population trends, a population increase just below the median of regional areas across the nation is expected for the suburb, with an expected growth of 476 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 14.5% in total over the 17 years.

 Frequently Asked Questions - Population